MrLyrad/SCM-Starter-main/README.md

 # Project - Function Frontend - ETH + AVAX

 In this project, we are tasked to create a simple contract with 2-3 user-defined functions.
-The Solidity contract named `myFunctionFrontend.sol` has the necessary Solidity code that enables the displaying of the output to the frontend of the application.
+The Solidity contract named `Assessment.sol` has the necessary Solidity code that enables the displaying of the output to the frontend of the application.
+This project utilized the template provided by MetaCrafters.

 ## Description